Commercial insurance options

 In addition to supporting employees, workers' comp insurance protects your small business.
 For example, if your insurance is compliant with state law, an employee who receives benefits typically can't sue you for their injuries or lost wages.

-That said, there are some lawsuits that workers' comp can't prevent, including claims involving acts of vicarious liability.
-In these cases, your workers' compensation policy can help pay for court costs and legal fees.
+That said, there are some lawsuits that workers' comp can't prevent, including claims related to acts of vicarious

-In 2024, the national median cost of workers' compensation insurance through Progressive was $80 per month.
+In 2024, the national median cost of workers' compensation insurance through Progressive Commercial was $80 per month.
 The average monthly price was $125.

 A lower median cost suggests that most policyholders spent less than the average premium.
 Your rate will depend on specific qualities of your business, including your profession, state, payroll, and claims history.